infinohq/hwx/README.md

 # HWX Framework

-A experimental library to see how far we can push LLMs for low-level code.
-HWX is a set of data-processing primitives with scalar fallbacks and optional hardware acceleration.
+A experimental library to see how far we can push LLMs for low-level code and get hardware acceleration into a database.
+Along these lines, HWX is a set of data-processing primitives with scalar fallbacks and optional hardware acceleration.
 Written in Rust, PTX, and Cuda.

 ## Overview